panic

 Too much oxygen and not enough residual carbon dioxide in the lungs can be toxic and set off a panic attack.
 These simple strategies turn down the arousal system by not taking in too much air.

 When anxious or frightened, don't take a deep breath.
-Take a normal breath Shallow breathing takes less air and reduces over-oxygenation .
+A normal breath takes in less air and reduces over-oxygenation.

 breathe in through the nose

 Not through the mouth as that can bring in too much air at once.
-After taking a a normal breath hold it for a count of four before exhaling slowly.
+After taking a normal breath hold it for a count of four before exhaling slowly.
+Breathing through the nose also produces nitric oxide which is calming and improves blood flow and the efficiency of oxygen uptake.

 increase the time between breaths